0xLiyo/IPScanner-Professional/README.md

 * Best score
 * Scan timestamp

-History is stored locally and can be viewed through the application's **Scan History** menu.
+History is stored locally and can be reviewed through the **Scan History** menu.

 ---

-## 📝 Logging
+# 📝 Logging

 Runtime and scanner errors are logged locally.